Skip to content

 PELS is worth it if any of this sounds familiar

 You don't need a complicated setup to get value from PELS.
-If you have a few power-hungry devices and care about your electricity bill, that is usually enough.
+A few power-hungry devices and an interest in your electricity bill are all it takes.
+Norwegian users can also read the Norwegian overview for strømstyring, kapasitetsledd, and elbillading.

 You have devices that use a lot of power